Some new properties of an Active flux type scheme: PamPa: Comment on the connection to summation-by-parts

 resulting in

-This projection operator does work on all interface values and therefore, we have instead of three updates in each cell, in PAMPA we have only two to be considered.
+This projection operator works on all interface values and therefore, we have instead of three updates in each cell, in \pampa we have only two to be considered.
 The updated derivative matrix has a banded structure and is given by